 The imagery of Ephesians 5: 18 contrasts and compares someone being intoxicated (controlled) by wine, or being filled (controlled) by Holy Spirit.
 The expanded definition of being filled with Holy Spirit means to regularly and consistently, day-by-day, make conscious choices to be filled with Holy Spirit.

-deally, God would love to have each of his Spirit-born sons and daughters be both baptized in Holy Spirit and filled with Holy Spirit.
+Ideally, God would love to have each of his Spirit-born sons and daughters be both baptized in Holy Spirit and filled with Holy Spirit.
 However, we do not live in an ideal world.
 Some who choose to be filled with Holy Spirit choose not to be baptized in Holy Spirit.
 Conversely, some who choose to be baptized in Holy Spirit choose not to be filled with Holy Spirit.
 And, more unfortunately, there are some who choose to do neither.
 It has been aptly said that Holy Spirit is a “perfect gentleman” and does not force Himself upon anyone.
-Being persons of free will, it is our choice to be baptized in Holy Spirit . . . or not.
+Being persons of what is mistakenly called free will, it is our choice to be baptized in Holy Spirit . . . or not.
 It is our choice to be filled with Holy Spirit . . . or not.
 Such wonderful gifts from God are available to all his sons and daughters, but it is the simple choice of each believer whether or not to reach out and receive such wondrous gifts.

 Having said that, let’s now move on to 1 Corinthians 14 wherein Paul lays out some ground rules for the gift of speaking in tongues.
 I will attempt to expound and clarify the teachings of this chapter because it is somewhat convoluted and difficult to read.
 I will try to summarize most of the chapter in plain English, but I will not address every matter Paul teaches about in the chapter: